What does ‘I’m dying for a coffee’ mean?

 These cookies are to die for.

-The adjective ‘drop-dead’ also has a similar meaning.
-It is used to talk about someone who’s very attractive or things like very attractive clothing.
+The adjective ‘drop-dead’ is also like to ‘to die for’.
+It is used to talk about someone or something (eg. clothing) very beautiful.
 Here are some examples:

 She was drop-dead gorgeous.

-The actress wore a drop-dead gown to the award ceremony.
+The actress wore a drop-dead dress to the award ceremony.

 Related links: